 3. Take a Ferry to the Westman Islands

-Just south of Seljalandsfoss, a ferry whisks you away to the Westman Islands.
-This small archipelago showcases colorful houses, dramatic volcanic landscapes, and some of the country’s best puffin-viewing opportunities.
+Just south of Seljalandsfoss, a ferry runs out to the Westman Islands — a small archipelago of colourful houses, raw volcanic terrain, and some of the best puffin watching in the country.

-Heimaey, the main island, is compact and easily explored on foot—you won’t need a car.
-Enjoy hiking, delve into fascinating local history, or savor great food and craft beer.
+Heimaey, the main island, is compact enough to cover on foot without needing a car.
+Hike the hills, look into the local history, or find a spot for good food and craft beer.

 Ready for details on visiting the Westman Islands? 👇